 Genesis 3:1-6 Now the serpent was more subtle than any beast of the field which the LORD God had made.
 And he said unto the woman, Yes, has God said, You shall not eat of every tree of the garden?
 And the woman said unto the serpent, We may eat of the fruit of the trees of the garden: But of the fruit of the tree which is in the midst of the garden, God has said, You shall not eat of it, neither shall you touch it, lest you die.
 And the serpent said unto the woman, You shall not surely die: For God does know that in the day you eat thereof, then your eyes shall be opened, and you shall be as gods, knowing good and evil.
 And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.

 The answer to my question has two parts to it.
 The answer is partly supplied by knowing God from things that are revealed in other parts of the Bible.
-Now knowing God, we can understand that He did not just throw Adam and Eve into this confrontation unprepared for what they might face.
+Knowing God, we can understand that He did not just throw Adam and Eve into this confrontation unprepared for what they might face.
 God never treats anybody unfairly.
 He is never unjust in His operation.
 God had clearly communicated to them because they knew they were not to take and eat of the fruit of that one tree.

 I am sure that the instruction God gave to them was more detailed than that.
 What we are seeing is just the bare bones of the issue because that is what Satan concentrated on—the tree.
 Eve knew, and so did Adam, that they were not to eat of that tree even though Satan had raised the issue.
 Therefore, the conclusion has to be that God had educated them to their responsibility.
 Even as Paul and John taught in the first century, mankind has a basic awareness.
 They know God exists, and they have an awareness of a difference between righteousness and evil.
 It may not be detailed, but the basics are there because they make laws in their culture that are very similar to God's.
 Maybe not all of them, but there is enough there to know that they know something.

-Why then did Adam and Eve fail?
-The answer comes down to the second major factor, and this is a biggie.
-They did not really truly believe God.
+Why, then, did Adam and Eve fail?
+The answer comes down to the second major factor, and this is a biggie: They did not really truly believe God.
 They were not convicted.
 They were not fully persuaded.
 They were not convinced within themselves that He really meant what He said.
-So we can see, that even though they were educated, they really did take Him for granted, and there was no fear of God to drive their conscience; not enough anyway to drive them in the right direction, and they made that fateful choice.
+So we can see, that even though they were educated, they really did take Him for granted, and there was no fear of God to drive their conscience—not enough, anyway, to drive them in the right direction, and they made that fateful choice.

 It is very interesting that Jesus touched ever so briefly on this.
 Adam and Eve are never mentioned, but I want you to turn to John 6:29.
 John 6 is a very important chapter.
 This is the chapter where He taught people for quite some length that He was the bread of life that came down from heaven, that people needed to eat of Him.
 But before He ever got to that portion of the chapter, He says in verse 27: